 Kennedy Center American College TheatEr Festival (KCACTF)

 Every year, we actively participate in KCACTF.
-In the past five years we’ve had three productions selected to be showcased at the regional festival and compete for the top honors at the national level as well as four original scripts.
+In recent years we’ve had three productions selected to be showcased at the regional festival and compete for the top honors at the national level as well as multiple original scripts.
 Our students compete regularly with some of the finest college talent in the country for the Irene Ryan Scholarship Award.

 - 2007: Paper Cup Ocean, written by Rachel Nelson ’07, was selected as a finalist in the KCACTF.
 The Association for Theatre in Higher Education subsequently honored the theatre department with a cash prize for Paper Cup Ocean in the national student playwriting contest sponsored by the KCACTF.